PowerShell/DscResource.Tests/README.md

 By default, git treat [unicode files as binary files](http://stackoverflow.com/questions/6855712/why-does-git-treat-this-text-file-as-a-binary-file).
 You may not notice it, if your client (like VS or GitHub for Windows) takes care of such convertion.
-History with Unicode files is hardly usable command line git.
+History with Unicode files is hardly usable from command line `git`.

 ```
 > git diff